Got Sriracha? The price for a bottle of Huy Fong's iconic hot sauce gets spicy with supplies short

 There's a myriad of hot sauces, including other of Sriracha-style products, that remain easy to find at reasonable prices.
 Tabasco, for example, has created a page dedicated to helping customers find nearby stores that sell its brand of Sriracha.

-There's a few possible explanations for that, experts say.
-Some speculate that Huy Fong may issues with its chile suppliers, for example, or that other brands may use different pepper variants and source from farms that haven't been hit as hard.
-Others might also be in a position to tinker with recipes — but perfecting sauces take a long time, as would finding a new variant, experts say.
+There's a few possible explanations for this, experts say.
+Again, some speculate that Huy Fong may issues with its current chile suppliers.
+Other brands could also use different pepper variants and source from farms that haven't been hit as hard.
+Some might also be in a position to tinker with recipes — but perfecting sauces take a long time, as would finding a new variant, experts say.

 "Growing the crop in an area less affected by extreme weather or breeding new variants of the peppers that are more tolerant to heat and require less water, if possible, at all, would take years," Richard Howells, a supply chain expert at SAP, wrote in a blog post earlier this week.